 These gentle exercises can help strengthen your most vulnerable parts

 Joe Dunbar provides some exercises to strengthen the gluteal and hamstring muscles which will help provide you with a sound posture.

 Whether you aim to run a marathon, perform step aerobics, scrummage for Harlequins, or cycle from London to Brighton, you should not neglect a proper conditioning routine as part of your training if you want to achieve muscular balance and avoid injury.
 The best-prepared sportsmen and women tend to have a comprehensive routine, often involving muscles that are not directly connected with their particular activity.

 One of the most common sites of injury, regardless of the sport, is the lower-back region.
 There is a whole host of causes for lower back pain.
 E.g. in runners weak or inflexible hamstrings can often be the culprit.
 Poor posture is another common cause, so conditioning of the muscles that help to maintain a solid posture should form part of the schedule of anyone who exercises regularly, whatever their discipline or sporting standard.

 It makes sense, therefore, to develop a session that will work on all these areas and give the right level of conditioning for injury prevention.
 As a number of different exercises are used in the following training session, it is possible to construct a mini-circuit.
 The idea is not to undertake "circuit training", with athletes working eyeballs-out in a gym, trying to pump out as many repetitions of each exercise in as short a time as possible.
-Far from it, if you adopt that attitude to this particular session, you'll be risking injury rather than helping to prevent it.
+Far from it, if you adopt that attitude to this particular session, you will be risking injury rather than helping to prevent it.